bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-remove-card.md

-# Remove Card Method landing.block.removecard
+# Remove Card of Block landing.block.removecard

 {% note warning "We are still updating this page" %}